d3rp/d3rp.github.io/content/blog/vim-file-browsing.md

 title: "Netrw is the new nerdtree - Browse through buffers"
 date: 2018-02-06T22:45:48+02:00
 author: "Joni Turunen"
-draft: false
 series: ["On a Vim"]
 ---

-After finding [ctrl-p](https://kien.github.io/ctrlp.vim/) I thought it solved my navigation issues with vim.
-Additionally, it's convenient to split a pane in tmux from within [ranger](https://ranger.github.io/) and then continue with ctrl-p.
-George Ornbo showed a better way though: [netrw instead of nerdtree](https://shapeshed.com/vim-netrw/#netrw-the-unloved-directory-browser)

-It is better, because if you traverse towards the depths of the root of the filesystem, ctrl-p might hang for what seems like an eternity on my old Thinkpad (am I completing the stereotype?).
-One could use nerdtree similarily, but I felt it breaks the magic with one more plugin.
-Apparently netrw is a stock plugin shipping with the default vim and has plenty of tricks up its sleave.
+After finding the [ctrl-p](https://kien.github.io/ctrlp.vim/) plugin I thought it solved my file navigation issues with vim.
+It felt as convenient as could be to [split a pane in tmux from within ranger]({{< ref "ranger-tmux.md" >}})  and then continue with ctrl-p.
+George Ornbo showed a better way though: [netrw instead of nerdtree](https://shapeshed.com/vim-netrw/#netrw-the-unloved-directory-browser). ( See [ranger](https://ranger.github.io/) if you like textual terminal based interfaces for file navigation with vim bindings.)
+It is better, because if you traverse towards the depths of the root of the filesystem, ctrl-p might hang for what seems like an eternity on my old Thinkpad (am I completing the stereotype with the terminals and Thinkpads?).
+One could use nerdtree similarily, but I felt it breaks the magic with one more plugin. **Netrw is a stock plugin shipping with the default vim** and has plenty of tricks up its sleave.

+## Accessing Remote Files

 You might have several ssh keys for different services/servers.
 Define the host in **~/.ssh/config**:
-{{< highlight bash >}}
+{{< highlight sh >}}
 Host my_remote_server # a symbolic name of your choice Hostname server_IP_or_DNS # the real name
   User username # the username you use for login IdentityFile ~/.ssh/a_suitable_ssh_key_if_any # for authentication purpose…

 {{< / highlight >}}

 After which netrw handles navigation when we use vim over ssh: